(Jacob wrestles the Angel Samael as referenced in the Zohar)

 Critics are absolutely correct that there is a dangerous aspect to sexual alchemy―those who remain impure while practicing alchemy can awaken as demons.
 Thus, we always advise those who are not serious about the total annihilation of the ego to avoid these studies altogether.
 Samael is very intimately related with the potency of our sexual energy, and depending on the purity or perversity of our sexuality, it will regenerate or poison us.
 Therefore, one who practices sexual magic will become either an angel or a demon: there is no other outcome.

-A demon is a slave to desire, conditioning, negativity, and lust, awakening powers within egos of hatred, pride, envy, selfishness, vanity, gluttony, greed, avarice, etc. This negative state of awakening is commonly taught, propagated, defended, and worshipped by "spiritual" groups as predicators of enlightenment, because most of us are not willing to question, renounce, and annihilate desire.
+A demon is a slave to desire.
+Such persons awaken powers within hatred, pride, envy, selfishness, vanity, gluttony, greed, avarice, conditioning, negativity, lust, etc. Ironically, these negative states are commonly taught, propagated, defended, and worshipped by "spiritual" groups, because many devotees never discriminate the origins of their behaviors.
+Most of us are not willing to question, renounce, and annihilate our most cherished sense of self.
 In this manner, humanity corrupts authentic spiritual traditions, scriptures, and mysticisms to fit a limited narrative.
 To become an angel, buddha, or master of oneself is therefore the greatest difficulty, since if orgasm were a way to liberation, then our humanity would already be perfect.
 Instead, we are witnessing greater and more intense suffering every day.

 An angel is psychologically dead to desire and therefore possesses divine sexual expression: one that is in mastery of all sexual, instinctive, and creative faculties.
 They are no longer driven by the desire to copulate, for they have perfected the sexual act.
 Sex to them is no longer carnal―like beginners in the teachings―but spiritual.